BroadbandForum/usp/specification/discovery/index.md

 An Agent that has a USP relationship with a Controller needs to know that Controller’s Endpoint Identifier, credentials, and authorized Role.

-An Agent that has a USP relationship with a Controller needs to obtain information that allows it to determine the MTP, IP address, port, and resource path (if required by the MTP) of the Controller.
+An Agent that has a USP relationship with a Controller needs to obtain information that allows it to determine at least one MTP, IP address, port, and resource path (if required by the MTP) of the Controller.
 This may be a URL with all of these components, a FQDN that resolves to provide all of these components via DNS-SD records, or mDNS discovery in the LAN.

 Example mechanisms for configuration include but are not limited to: